Comadreja/js-for-gamedev/en/02-javascript/0201-poo/index.md

 ## Problem modeling

 Programming is expressing a problem in a given programming language.
-Modeling represents a halfway step of the process, where the important aspects of a problem are captured and organized.
+Modeling represents a halfway step through the process, where the important aspects of a problem are captured and organized.

-The modeling of a problem is independent from the chosen programming language, but this choice conditions the ease you can codify the model with.
+The modeling of a problem is independent from the chosen programming language, but this choice has an impact on how easy it will be for you to codify the model.

 Many creative activities employ intermediate models between reality and its final expression on the medium.
-For instance, _storyboards_ are used in planning action sequences: they capture the key moments in the sequence.
+For instance, _storyboards_ are used in the planning of action sequences; they capture the key moments in the sequence.

 ![A page of the Batman animated series' storyboard](images/batman-storyboard.jpg)